| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 “must-have” SOC tools for identifying known attacks and known attacker

-activity.
 The keyword is “known.”
 On-premises, IDS operate based on correlation

 rules that detect known patterns of suspicious activity using unique